AM broadcasting: United States

 In the U.S., the American Telephone and Telegraph Company (AT&T) was the first organization to create a radio network, and also to promote commercial advertising, which it called "toll" broadcasting.
 Its flagship station, WEAF (now WFAN) in New York City, sold blocks of airtime to commercial sponsors that developed entertainment shows containing commercial messages.
 AT&T held a monopoly on quality telephone lines, and by 1924 had linked 12 stations in Eastern cities into a "chain".
-The Radio Corporation of America (RCA), General Electric and Westinghouse organized a competing network around its own flagship station, RCA's WJZ (now WABC) in New York City, but were hampered by AT&T's refusal to lease connecting lines or allow them to sell airtime.
-In 1926 AT&T sold its radio operations to RCA, which used them to form the nucleus of the new NBC network.
+The Radio Corporation of America (RCA), General Electric, and Westinghouse organized a competing network around its own flagship station, RCA's WJZ (now WABC) in New York City, but were hampered by AT&T's refusal to lease connecting lines or allow them to sell airtime.
+In 1926, AT&T sold its radio operations to RCA, which used them to form the nucleus of the new NBC network.
 By the 1930s, most of the major radio stations in the country were affiliated with networks owned by two companies, NBC and CBS.
-In 1934, a third national network, the Mutual Radio Network was formed as a cooperative owned by its stations.
+In 1934, a third national network, the Mutual Radio Network, was formed as a cooperative owned by its stations.

 United Kingdom

 A second country which quickly adopted network programming was the United Kingdom, and its national network quickly became a prototype for a state-managed monopoly of broadcasting.
 A rising interest in radio broadcasting by the British public pressured the government to reintroduce the service, following its suspension in 1920.
 However, the government also wanted to avoid what it termed the "chaotic" U.S. experience of allowing large numbers of stations to operate with few restrictions.
 There were also concerns about broadcasting becoming dominated by the Marconi company.
-Arrangements were made for six large radio manufacturers to form a consortium, the British Broadcasting Company (BBC), established on 18 October 1922, which was given a monopoly on broadcasting.
+Arrangements were made for six large radio manufacturers to form a consortium, the British Broadcasting Company (BBC), established on October 18, 1922, which was given a monopoly on broadcasting.
 This enterprise was supported by a tax on radio sets sales, plus an annual license fee on receivers, collected by the Post Office.
 Initially the eight stations were allowed regional autonomy.
 In 1927, the original broadcasting organization was replaced by a government chartered British Broadcasting Corporation. an independent nonprofit supported solely by a 10 shilling receiver license fee.
-A mixture of populist and high brow programmes were carried by the National and Regional networks.
+Both highbrow and mass-appeal programs were carried by the National and Regional networks.